Our Impact in 2023

 What's Happening at CASA?

-CASA of Collin County Raises Awareness to End Human Trafficking
+CASA of Collin County seeks volunteers

 “Human trafficking is a dark reality that exists in the shadows of our society,” said Tricia Clifton, CEO & President of CASA of Collin County.
 “I invite the community to come together during Human Trafficking Prevention Month to recognize this issue, spread awareness, and support organizations that fight against trafficking and empower survivors.